 Now number 155 Camp Road the above house was once a general store and post office, first opened by Thomas Gear in the first decade of the 20th century.
 Mr G Trottman then took over.
 Are there any surviving photographs of number 155 as a shop?

-Many streets held parties to celebrate major royal events, and of course end end of both world wars.
+Many streets held parties to celebrate major royal events, and of course the end of both world wars.
 If you were present at one, or your family helped to organise one – and especially if you have a photograph we would be pleased to hear from you.
-For a list of street parties look on the Topics > Wartime page.
+For a list of street parties look on the Wartime East End page.

 The roofs of earlier street shelters were replaced in 1942/3 due to faulty design and construction.
 Do you know where local street shelters were.
-No change, I suppose, that someone photographed them?
-For a list of known shelters see Topics > Wartime
+No chance, I suppose, that someone photographed them?
+For a list of known shelters see Wartime East End.

 Before the building of the London Road estate, Cell Barnes Lane was a country road from the end of the Springfield estate down to Hill End Lane.
 There was a tennis court on one side, opposite the shops, and the circus field where the Generals estate is.
 Did anyone, by any chance, take a photo of their special visit to the circus here?

 A small private school of that name was in Elm Drive from around 1933, but had closed by 1960.
 Details of its closing date would be useful.
-Former nearby residents, former pupils or maybe part-time teachers other than the principal Miss Kell, will have recollections we would enjoy hearing.
+Former nearby residents, former pupils or maybe part-time teachers other than the principal, Miss Kell, will have recollections we would enjoy hearing about.
 We do know something about the uniform and have made contact with two former pupils.
 See also Questions answered.

 A temporary domestic cottage similar to this was close to the old Beaumonts farm homestead until both were demolished in 1938.
 We have one photo of the farmhouse, but none of the iron cottage – so far!